-SAAC's monthly meetings also include discussions on important issues such as NCAA legislation, career opportunities, eating disorders, alcohol and supplement use, and technological issues involving websites such as Facebook and Myspace.
+the Freshmen Student-Athlete and Parent Orientation; developing a SAAC service project (Shoebox Drive for the homeless); providing a team community service award; having better access to a sports psychologist; and adding a member to SAAC who represents international student-athletes.
+SAAC's monthly meetings also include discussions on important issues such as NCAA legislation, career opportunities, eating disorders, alcohol and supplement usage, and technological issues involving sites such as Facebook and Myspace.